-A student who has completed thirty (30) credit hours and has had the initial portfolio review, must make application to become a candidate for the M.A.Ed. degree.
+A student who has completed thirty (30) credit hours must make application to become a candidate for the M.A.Ed. degree.

 Admission to the M.A.Ed.
 Program

 Admission to the College as a graduate student is competitive and selective.
 Each applicant receives individual consideration, however.
 Students may be granted admission to the M.A.Ed.
 Program without condition, with conditions, or as a non-degree student.